sucheta1794/Sucheta1794/README.md

 ### Hi there 👋
-- I am Sucheta Swetlana, a PhD graduate from Indian Institute of Science (IISc), Bangalore, India.
+- I am Sucheta Swetlana, a PhD graduate in Computational Materials Science from Indian Institute of Science (IISc), Bangalore, India.

 - Experienced data science and machine learning enthuthiast handling different projects in both academia and industry.